Ben Roethlisberger Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Season Stats

-- The Steelers have thrown the ball in 62.7% of their plays from scrimmage this year while running the ball 37.3% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Steelers have run 62.7% passing plays and 37.3% rushing plays this season.
+They rank 24th in the NFL in scoring.

-- Roethlisberger has attempted 51 of his 384 passes in the red zone, accounting for 56.7% of his team's red zone plays.
+- Roethlisberger has thrown 51 passes in the red zone this season, 56.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Ravens.